thiagokokada/burgaur/README.rst

     $ BURGAUR_TARGET_DIR=mydir burgaur -mi package --nodelete

-Or if you just want to build a package but to not install it:
+Or if you just want to build a package but not install it:

 ::

     $ BURGAUR_TARGET_DIR=mydir burgaur -mi package --noinstall

-To install a package that you only remember some information (like part of the package description):
+Search (and install) with cower

 ::